Minimizing False-Positive Attributions in Explanations of Non-Linear Models

-\paragraph{Runtime profile.} Training a single classifier on \textit{XAI-TRIS} or the Artificial-Lesion MRI data required ${\sim}10\text{-}15$ min on one CPU core.
+\paragraph{Runtime for classifiers.} Training a single classifier on \textit{XAI-TRIS} or the Artificial-Lesion MRI data required ${\sim}10\text{-}15$ min on one CPU core.
 By far the dominant cost stemmed from hyperparameter optimization of the XAI methods.
 For each combination of \emph{scenario} ($\mathtt{LIN}$, $\mathtt{XOR}$, $\mathtt{RIGID}$) and signal-to-noise ratio ($\alpha\in\{0.1,\dots,0.90\}$) we ran 200 TPE iterations, evaluating on the full validation split ($500\text{–}2000$ instances, depending on the dataset).
-We confirmed that the convergence plateaus after ${\sim}100\textit{-}150$ iterations.
-Each optimization run was parallelized across 12~CPU cores via \texttt{multiprocessing}, resulting in a wall-clock time of 12–24 hours.
+After ${\sim}100\textit{-}150$ iterations, we confirmed the convergence plateaus.
+Each optimization run was parallelized across 12~CPU cores via \texttt{multiprocessing}, resulting in a wall-clock time of 12-24 hours.